Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ==== Memory reclamation

-Notice that Slotqueue pushes the memory reclamation problem to the underlying SPSC.
-Because the underlying SPSC is memory-safe, Slotqueue is also memory-safe.
+Notice that dLTQueue pushes the memory reclamation problem to the underlying SPSC.
+If the underlying SPSC is memory-safe, dLTQueue is also memory-safe.

 ==== Linearizability